Helioviewer-Project/api/scripts/availability_feed/README.md

 ```

 If an error is detected a lock file is created to prevent the cron job from
 spamming the feed.
-Remove the lock file to allow the job to continue
+Remove the lock file to allow the job to continue.
+It's a good idea to have the lock file removed by a cron job once a day.

 ## health_check.sh
 `health_check.sh` is a bash script that is intended to be run